The Core- Stability, Flexion, Extension, and Rotation

 It is important to note that excessive rotation can also be harmful to the spine, particularly if done with poor form or without adequate core stability.
 Therefore, it is important to focus on controlled and balanced rotation exercises, and to always engage the deep core muscles to protect the spine.

-In conclusion, core stability is a key component of overall fitness and health.
+Core stability is a key component of overall fitness and health.
 Understanding the different types of core movements, including flexion, extension, and rotation, can help you develop a well-rounded core strengthening routine.
-It is important to focus on quality over quantity, and to always engage the deep core muscles to protect the spine and pelvis during movement.
+It is important to focus on quality over quantity and to always engage the deep core muscles to protect the spine and pelvis during movement.